 I’m probably not shocking many of you when I say: get used to it.
-The Batman‘s Joker has something of a reputation for being horrifically overused, and usually in badly derivative plots to boot.
-I mean, I’m sure That Other Show’s Joker popped up just as often, but even I must admit that the malevolent mirth of Mark Hamill can make one forgive a lot of things.
+The Batman has something of a reputation for horrifically overusing Laughing Boy, and usually in badly derivative plots to boot.
+I mean, I doubt That Other Show trotted him out with that much more restraint, but even I must admit that the malevolent mirth of Mark Hamill can make one forgive a lot of things.

 Either way, I do not look forward to the day we hit this show’s fifth or sixth Joker story and I’ve run out of things to say about the character or even points of comparison.
 But at this stage in the game, I’ve still got plenty to blather on about.

 The Joker methodically hunting down individual people – often people who he claims have wronged him – is a plot that literally dates back to his first appearance.
 It’s the kind of setup that, in theory, combines the best elements of the comic-book supervillain and the big-screen slasher into one pants-wetting package.
 This is a character who’s known for being a seamless master of disguise and for knowing about five hundred ways to kill a man with nothing but a pie.
 When you’ve got someone like that on your tail, who can you trust?
 Not your friends, not your family, not even the money in your wallet.

 And when it works, it works wonders.